dutchakdev/markdown-links-action/SECURITY.md

 ## Reporting vulnerabilities

-- E-mail your findings to security@aws.ic.
+- Email your findings to security@aws.ic.
 - Do not take advantage of the vulnerability or problem you have discovered.
 - Do not reveal the problem to others until it has been resolved.
 - Do not use attacks on physical security, social engineering, distributed denial of service, spam or applications of third parties, and